-If you are a large firm with $2,000 per month to spend on your eCommerce platform, Shopify Plus may be the ideal solution.
+Shopify Plus may be the ideal solution if you are a large firm with $2,000 per month to spend on your eCommerce platform.
 You get ten included in your package for free, but each additional store costs $250 per month.

 #3: Can I have Multiple Domains on Shopify?

 Only one primary domain is supported by Shopify.
-You may, however, connect as many domains to your account as you like.
+You may connect as many domains to your account as you like.

-Note that having many Shopify stores is not the same as having many domains.
+Note that many Shopify stores are not the same as many domains.
 Having multiple domains is simply a larger net to draw more consumers to one shop.

 #4: How can I Open Multiple Shopify Stores?